 Australian citizens who live abroad do not need to apply for foreign investment approval to purchase commercial real estate in Australia (see Guidance Note 22).
 Other foreign persons with a close connection to Australia as defined under subsection 35(1) of the Regulation are also exempt from applying for foreign investment approval.

 Foreign persons do not require foreign investment approval to acquire an interest in commercial land that is:

 - an interest acquired directly from the Commonwealth, a State, a Territory, or local governing body, or an entity wholly owned by the Commonwealth, a State, a Territory or a local governing body except for infrastructure as defined under subsection 31(2) of the Regulation; or

 - an interest acquired by will or devolution of law; or

 - an interest where a foreign person and any associates will hold less than 10 per cent of interests in shares or units in a listed land entity, or less than 5 per cent of interest in shares or units in an unlisted land entity, as long as the foreign person is not in a position to influence or participate in the central management of the land entity, or influence, participate in or determine the policy of the land entity (see section 37 of the Regulation).

-The foreign investment framework provides for some other exemptions, however, these are not outlined in this Guidance Note.
+The foreign investment review framework provides for some other exemptions, however, these are not outlined in this Guidance Note.
 Not all exemptions are available to foreign government investors.